 Whether in response to direct recruitment drives, or as an unprompted gesture, all volunteering enquiries will receive a prompt and welcoming response which reflects the value that the College attaches to volunteers.

 The RCOG has no obligation to accept volunteers and reserves the right to refuse any applicant.
-In addition, the RCOG has the right to suspend or end the voluntary arrangement if a medically qualified volunteer is removed from or has conditions applied on a Medical Register in any country or for allegations (suspension) or upheld investigations (removal) relating to conduct which is not in line with the RCOG Code of Conduct.
+In addition, the RCOG has the right to suspend or end the voluntary arrangement if a medically qualified volunteer is removed from or has conditions applied on a Medical Register in any country or for allegations (suspension) or upheld investigations (removal) relating to conduct which is not in line with the RCOG Code of Conduct or RCOG Regulations.

 Applications should consist of a current CV and covering letter expressing interest in undertaking a volunteer placement, expectations and the time commitments they are willing to make.